 [Simple to make, delicious to eat: red lentil pâté]

 The first time I purchased an ebook from Christy Morgan (aka The Blissful Chef), all I really knew about her was (a) she lived in LA; and (b) she cooked according to macrobiotic principles.
 Well, since I’d studied the macrobiotic diet in nutrition school, I knew it meshed very well with my own food philosophy and even the anti-candida diet (ACD), as it focuses on whole and local ingredients and traditional preparation methods.
-And as someone who’s been pining to return to LA (especially on The Ellen Show!) since my last visit there when I was 17, I was pleased to know that fact about Christy, too.

 A few weeks ago, I bought the most recent in the “Cooking with the Seasons” series for summer.
 This is the second in a series of Christy’s ebooks that present recipes geared specifically toward each season.
 In this ebook, Christy talks a bit about how summer is the “fire” season and why it makes sense to prepare foods that are fresh, mostly raw, quick and easy–to avoid the heat of the kitchen and preserve our energies for other activities during the warm weather.
 She also discusses her approach to cooking, which she describes as “macrobiotic, vegan, raw fusion.”
 The sixteen recipes in the ebook reflect that philosophy as well.